SecretSatoshis/Bitcoin-Chart-Library/readme.md

-# Bitcoin Fundamentals Dashboards
+# Bitcoin Chart Library

-Welcome to the repository of Bitcoin Fundamentals Dashboards, an automated dashboard generator that visualizes Bitcoin data.
+Welcome to the repository of Bitcoin Chart Library, an automated chart generator that visualizes Bitcoin data.
 The application is built using Python, with Plotly and Dash serving as the core for the web interface.

 ## Project Overview

-This project provides an automated system for generating comprehensive dashboards.
+This project provides an automated system for generating comprehensive charts.
 It leverages Plotly, a Python graphing library, to create interactive charts, and Dash, a productive Python framework for building web applications.

-The dashboard generator is composed of several Python files:
+The chart generator is composed of several Python files:

 - `data_format.py`: Fetches and processes data from CoinMetrics.
 - `chart_format.py`: Defines the structure and style of the charts.
 - `dash_app.py`: Defines the Dash application and its layout.
-- `main.py`: The main application where the final dashboards are generated and displayed.
+- `main.py`: The main application where the final charts are generated and displayed.

 ## How to Run the Application in Replit